stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 It's a whole thing.
-Um, but mainly because it made Rach, my wife, completely lose it.
+But mainly because it made Rach, my wife, completely lose it.

 #### TIM and BEN

-_(in unison, singing out of key in David's voice)_ ♪ David's fact corner! ♫
+_(in unison, singing out of key in David's voice)_ ♪ David's fact corner! ♫ __[both laugh]__

-__[both laugh]__

 #### TIM

-Uh, my favourite-- Well, you know, there's probably a joke that if I was reminded of I might like more, but I really enjoyed recording the bit where I kept on saying _(as Trexel)_ "That's my point."
+My favourite-- Well, you know, there's probably a joke that if I was reminded of I might like more, but I really enjoyed recording the bit where I kept on saying _(as Trexel)_ "That's my point."

 #### BEN